SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 07 January, 2026
+### 📅 Thursday, 08 January, 2026
 ------
 ### Events
 ------
-Here are some notable historical events that occurred on January 7 in the USA:
+One notable event that happens on January 8 in the United States is:

-- **1927**: The first transcontinental telephone line was inaugurated in the United States, facilitating direct long-distance calls across the country.
-- **1989**: The US Senate confirmed the appointment of John Poindexter to head the National Security Council under President Ronald Reagan.
-- **1999**: The impeachment trial of President Bill Clinton began in the Senate.
-- **2021**: A violent mob of
+- **Elvis Presley's Birthday**: Born on January 8, 1935, in Tupelo, Mississippi, Elvis Presley is often referred to as the "King of Rock and Roll."
+His birthday is celebrated by fans across the country, particularly at Graceland, his former home in Memphis, Tennessee, where special events often take place.

+Additionally, significant historical events associated with this date include:

+- **National
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are. ✨ Every step you take is a step toward your dreams! 🌟💪"
+"Embrace the glorious mess that you are! 🎨✨💖"